By Jennifer S. Bard

 In regard to opioid use, this is exemplified by laws passed to control the rates at which the medications are prescribed.
 These laws have indeed reduced the number of prescriptions, but have had no effect on skyrocketing overdose deaths.
 This is because these overdose deaths are largely attributable to synthetic opioids, which are being manufactured and sold outside the pharmaceutical supply chain.

 This inherent lack of legislative flexibility shouldn’t affect decisions made by regulatory agencies, like the U.S. Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC), which are granted discretion by Congress, or by a state’s own public health agencies, to adapt to changing conditions when doing so isn’t in direct conflict with existing laws.
 And it is easier to change a guideline or a policy than to amend or repeal a law.
 But the stigma of reversing course permeates the process.
 This is exemplified by the CDC’s repeated stumbles in issuing effective guidance to counter the harm of a mutating virus as well as how difficult it has been to implement harm reduction measures to prevent opioid associated deaths.
-Our legal system’s distrust of, or distaste for, course correction that is so crucial to public health.
+Our legal system’s distrust of, or distaste for, course correction, unfortunately prevents the policy adjustments that are so crucial to public health.

 In the case of COVID-19 policy, we are facing the rapid spread of the Delta variant (nothing to do with the MCU) in the U.S. and across the globe.
 The World Health Organization (WHO) has called for universal indoor mask wearing, to which Los Angeles, Israel, Australia, and many countries in Asia have already responded.